Choosing a Student Bank Account

 - Nationwide bank that you’ll have access to after graduation—think Bank of America or PNC Bank.

-As you search for a bank to make your college life easier, Kantrowitz adds that you need to also keep in mind qualities that you’ll need from a bank after graduation.
-He states, “After the student graduates, they should set up their student loans to automatically debit the monthly bill from their checking account.
-Most lenders will offer a small discount for students who sign up for auto-debit and electronic billing.”
+As you search for a bank to make your college life easier, keep in mind qualities that you’ll need from a bank after graduation.
+Students should look for banks that allow student loan payments to automatically withdraw from their checking account.
+Most lenders will offer a small discount for students who sign up for auto-debit and electronic billing.

 - Bank of America